-The annual show, which is under new management, has also been moved to a new location after a steady increase in interest seen from hunters, outdoor enthusiasts, and commercial exhibitors.
+The annual show is under new management and has been moved to a new location after a steady increase in interest seen from hunters, outdoor enthusiasts, and commercial exhibitors.

 “Mystery Creek in Hamilton provides a quality purpose-built indoor, all-weather venue with ample parking (something that was severely lacking in Taupo given the growth of the show) and adequate facilities all around to host the event,” the organisers said.

-“The NZ Tahr Foundation also has a new national competition, scoring system, and trophy dedicated to the Duke of Bedford, which will be run and presented at the Sika Show,” the organisers said.
+“The NZ Tahr Foundation also has a new national competition, scoring system, and trophy dedicated to the Duke of Bedford, which will be run and presented at the Sika Show.”